asaf-b/mansur-docs/docs/faq/FAQ.md

 > Yes.
 > Mansur-Rig is based on a dedicated custom C++ node library, that is the heart of it's operation.
 > In order for the Rigs created using Mansur-Rig to run, this solver-library is required.
 Without it, it won't function.
-> Moreover, Mansur-Rig's solvers will only function in case Mansur-Rig is activated using a valid license.
 > Although Mansur-Rig is free to use.
 > So, your clients will require the installation of Mansur-Rig.
 > <br>